Emilsone/Emilsone/README.md

 ## More About Me

-- 🔭 I’m currently working on a Tracking website, farm product website with Vue.Js and firebase
+- 🔭 I’m currently working on a Project tracking website, farm product website with Vue.Js and firebase
 - 🌱 I’m currently learning How to live with Vue 😄
 - 👯 I’m looking to collaborate with people - Who are interested in working on products & sharing productive ideas with developers across the board.
 - 💬 Ask me about HTML, CSS, VUEJS, JavaScript Nuxt Js, Tailwind CSS,